ecpp/go-kernel/README.md

 3- Map the driver (kdmapper or your preference)

-4- Start the csgo-legit-external.exe as an admin
+4- Update offsets manually

-5- Press INS to open in-game menu
+5- Start the csgo-legit-external.exe as an admin

-Some notes
+## Some notes

 1- This software is not fully finished.
-Some features are not working properly (like auto accept).
+Some features are not working properly.

-2- Using the aimbot probably will decrease your trust factor after 1-2 matches.
+2- Signature scanning is removed for certain reasons.
+It still can update offsets via GitHub but you may need to update them yourself.

 3- This software is no longer supported.
-Please don't ask for any support
+Please don't ask for any support.

-Disclaimer
+## Disclaimer

 Please note that using cheats in online multiplayer games is against the terms of service of most game developers and may result in penalties, including permanent bans.